Ratio Back Spread

 Tips & Best Practices

-- 1Try to enter for a credit or zero debit — the trade is free if the stock doesn't move.
+- 1Try to enter the ratio back spread for a credit or zero cost — the trade is then essentially free if the stock fails to make a large move.

-- 2The loss zone is between the short and long strikes — be aware.
+- 2The dangerous zone is between the short and long strikes at expiration — this is where you lose money despite the stock moving in your general direction.

 See it in action